CMS logoCMS event Hgg

 Figure A1-a:

 Measured and predicted $ \eta^{\mu} $ distributions in $ \mathrm{Z}\to\mu\mu $ events with the W-like Z boson selection for positively (left) and negatively (right) charged muons.
-The total uncertainties (statistical and systematic) are represented by the gray bands and the normalization of the simulated spectrum is scaled to the measured distribution, to better illustrate the level of agreement between the two.
+The normalization of the simulated spectrum is scaled to the measured distribution to better illustrate the level of agreement between the two.
+The shaded bands correspond to the total (statistical and systematic) uncertainty on the normalized distributions.
+The normalization of the prediction is scaled by about 1%, which is less than the luminosity and total cross section uncertainties.
 The vertical bars represent the statistical uncertainties in the data.
-The bottom panel shows the ratio of the number of events observed in data and of variations in the predictions to that of the total nominal prediction.
+The bottom panel shows the ratio of the number of events observed in data and of normalized variations in the predictions to that of the total nominal prediction.

 png pdf